ghostdog87/WoWJunkyard2/WoWJunkyard2/README.md

 ## Description

-This is Web page that gives information about characters in World of Warcraft.
+This is Web page that gives information about characters in World of Warcraft and news related to the game.
 It provides the following  information: character items, character progress in mythic dungeons, detailed information about characters.
 Shows the details for each character item.
 Search bar to find characters.

+## Tools and Libraries used in the project:
+	- MSSQL server
+	- Mediatr library by Jimmy Bogard to implement CQRS (Mediator pattern)
+	- FluentValidation library to control client-side validations (similar to DataAnnotations attributes).

 ## Profiles
 ### Admin: